Coupled Depth Learning: Introduction

 Since our model is trained on a holistic description of the image, it can be argued that it is implicitly optimized to predict the main global 3D structure in the scene, possibly at the expense of fine depth details.
 To address this potential shortcoming we propose a local refinement step, which uses the global estimate to improve the depth prediction at individual pixels.
-This is achieved by training a depth refinement function on hypercolumn features of individual pixels~\cite{BharathCVPR2015}, which describe the local appearance and context in the neighborhood of the pixel.
+We refer to this refinement procedure as {\bf RCL} (Refined Coupled Learning).
+This is achieved by training a depth refinement function on hypercolumn features~\cite{BharathCVPR2015} of individual pixels, which describe the local appearance and context in the neighborhood of the pixel.
 Our experiments indicate that the local refinement quantitatively improves the global estimate and produces finer qualitative details.
-In Table~\ref{tb:visResultsNYUV2} we show the global and locally-refined depth outputs produced by our system for a few example images.
+In Table~\ref{tb:visResultsNYUV2} we show the global (GCL) and locally-refined (RCL) depth outputs produced by our system for a few example images.